-In today’s world of social media, we have become so used to validating someone’s credibility by basing how many followers they have too how knowledgeable they are.
+In today’s world of social media, we have become so used to validating someone’s credibility by basing how many followers they have on how knowledgeable they are.
 It’s the same thing as sports players that endorse products.
-Like I’m supposed to believe that because someone drinks red bull, they are good at what they do.
-If that were the case, then we could all just drink red bull and be super stars.
+Like I’m supposed to believe that because someone drinks Red Bull, they are good at what they do.
+If that were the case, then we could all just drink Red Bull and be superstars.
 A Social Media Influencer is defined as: a user on social media who has established credibility in a specific industry.
 A social media influencer has access to a large audience and can persuade others by virtue of their authenticity and reach.
-It’s true, using social media is a great way to expose your product, and build your brand.
+It’s true, using social media is a great way to expose your product and build your brand.
 The problem is that I can’t just blindly follow and believe that because someone has a lot of followers that they are knowledgeable in what they are promoting.
-I’m a very skeptical person and I need to see proof/results In multiple ways to validate me getting a product.
-I cross check many different things when deciding on what to get:
+I’m a very skeptical person and I need to see proof/results in multiple ways to validate me getting a product.
+I cross-check many different things when deciding on what to get:

 Since I’m not sponsored by anyone, it makes it a bit more difficult to test various products.
 I have to actually buy everything that I test out.
-This is why I like my 4 door so much… I get to try out many different modifications and directly see firsthand how effective it is, or if it improves performance or not.
-Now in no way am I saying that my testing is the end all be all.
-But I am saying that I’m no way biased towards any company, or product.
-I just want what’s best on my car.
+This is why I like my 4-door so much… I get to try out many different modifications and directly see firsthand how effective they are, or if they improve performance or not.
+Now, in no way am I saying that my testing is the end-all be-all.
+But I am saying that I’m in no way biased towards any company or product.
+I just want what’s best for my car.

-With all this being said, Lets dive into why you’re here reading this article.
+With all this being said, let’s dive into why you’re here reading this article.
 You want to know if the Hybrid racing shifter is really awesome, or just some hype.
-Almost exactly one year ago I made the decision to start fixing up my 4 door.
-While converting it from auto to manual I decided to go with the best shifter on the market at the time.
-The FLP (FastLine Performance) shifter!
+Almost exactly one year ago I made the decision to start fixing up my 4-door.
+While converting it from auto to manual I decided to go with the best shifter on the market at the time, the FLP (FastLine Performance) shifter!
 This shifter came out many years ago and managed to take the community by storm.
 The shifter had years of R&D, a great solid feel, it was ergonomic, it placed the shift knob high, yet kept the OEM throw.
-If you talk to anyone that has or had the FLP shifter they will attest to it being the best shifter ever.
+If you talk to anyone that has or had the FLP shifter, they will attest to it being the best shifter ever.
 This shifter was also groundbreaking because it was a two-piece design (that worked) allowing you to move the shift knob to your desired position.
 A few weeks after I did my auto to manual conversion, the Hybrid Shifter was released to the “influencers” and began to build hype.
-The Hybrid Shifter was groundbreaking and showed much potential to be the next best shifter because it totally re designed how a shifter mounts to the linkage.
+The Hybrid Shifter was groundbreaking and showed much potential to be the next best shifter because it totally redesigned how a shifter mounts to the linkage.
 All the “influencers” reviews said words like notchy, direct, firm, smooth, and precise.
-These were all very enticing, and I’ll admit that there was so many people promoting this shifter, I was starting to believe I was truly missing out because I didn’t have this shifter.
+These were all very enticing, and I’ll admit that there were so many people promoting this shifter, I was starting to believe I was truly missing out because I didn’t have this shifter.

-There are also three variables that we need to consider, actually four, five, maybe even six.
-There are three different styles of shift linkage bushing… OEM rubber (soft), energy/hardrace/prothane etc. (stiff), or dimes solid metal bushings (super stiff).
-The fourth variable is… what shift knob you’re using, fifth variable would be what settings did you have the hybrid shifter set at, and finally a sixth variable would be the motor mounts you had, OEM or aftermarket stiff ones.
+There are also three variables that we need to consider, actually four, maybe even five or six.
+There are three different styles of shift linkage bushings… OEM rubber (soft), energy/hardrace/prothane etc. (stiff), or dimes solid metal bushings (super stiff).
+The fourth variable is… what shift knob you’re using, the fifth variable would be what settings you have the hybrid shifter set at, and finally, a sixth variable would be the motor mounts you have, OEM or aftermarket stiff ones.

 All these things can directly change the way the shifter works and feels.
-So, it’s important that we know which set up each “influencer” is using.
-We also need to know what the “influencers” definition of a good shifting transmission is.
-Maybe they are used to a totally fucked transmission and obviously when you put this solid Hybrid shifter on there is going to be major changes in the feel and the “influencer” translates that into “this is the best shifter ever.”
-But it is really though?
+So, it’s important that we know which setup each “influencer” is using.
+We also need to know what the “influencer’s” definition of a good shifting transmission is.
+Maybe they are used to a totally messed up transmission and, obviously, when you put this solid Hybrid shifter on there, there are going to be major changes in the feel, and the “influencer” translates that into “this is the best shifter ever.”
+But is it really though?

 Let me talk about some of the cons I immediately noticed